 As we will now discuss, the universal scaling laws, originally obtained by Efimov, hold also in the presence of a Fermi sea.
 Furthermore, we find a new scaling law related to the background Fermi energy, which may be interpreted as a many-body scaling for the three-body bound states.
 Our results demonstrate that the Efimov effect is robust in a many-body background.
 We consider first the generic problem of Efimov; three particles interacting with the same two-body interaction which is characterized by the scattering length, $a$, in the universal regime ($|a|\gg r_0$ with $r_0$ the characteristic potential range).
 Afterwards, we discuss the three-body bound states in the three-component $^{6}$Li system that has been recently realized \cite{huckans2009,lompe2010,nakajima2011}.
 For the latter system, we expect our findings to be accessible at or slightly above the densities of current experiments.

-Our approach to the problem of three-body states in the presence of a background Fermi sea uses the momentum-space equations orginally formulated by Skorniakov and ter-Martirosian (STM) \cite{STM}.
+Our approach to the problem of three-body states in the presence of a background Fermi sea uses the momentum-space equations originally formulated by Skorniakov and ter-Martirosian (STM) \cite{STM,danilov,pri}.
+In the absence of a Fermi sea, it has been shown \cite{braham2006,pri} that our approach captures the full physics of the Efimov effect, and in vacuum it is equivalent to the Faddeev decomposition in the hyperspherical formalism applied to the lowest hyperradial potential which also captures the Efimov effect \cite{jen04}.
 We consider the case where one of the three particles forming the bound state has a Fermi sea with Fermi wave number, $k_{\rm{F}}$, in the limit of an inert sea with no particle-hole pairs.